otmanewahdani/C-library-libft/README.md

 ﻿# Libft

-A static C library inspired by 1337 school (42 network) projects.
+A static C library inspired by 42 school projects.
 This library involves re-writing a set of c standard library functions and also creating some new other useful functions.
 This library is a stepping-stone to completing most projects in the 1337 curriculum, since only a handful of external functions are allowed (listed below).

 ## Highlights